lukevers/mouse/README.md

 function cycle(channel)
 ```

-##### Say
+#### Say

 The `say` function allows your bot to send messages to any buffer that will allow it.
-When sending to a channel, the channel name should be prefixed with `#`, and when sending to a user, it should not be.
+When sending to a channel, the channel name must be prefixed with `#`, and when sending to a user, it should not be.

 ```javascript
 /**